 In a previous post, we discussed Why Your Website Is the Center of Your Marketing Strategy, and as such your website should be capturing leads on a steady basis.
 If it's not, why?
 Most likely it's because you aren't asking a lead to take an action or you aren't providing the lead with a compelling enough reason to provide their contact information.

-Imagine yourself as a visitor who just landed on your company’s website for the first time through organic search.
+Imagine yourself as a visitor who just landed on your company's website for the first time through organic search.
 When the page opens, ask yourself these types of questions: What is the page content telling the lead to do?
 Where should they go?
 Are they getting everything they need on the page or do they need to navigate away?
 How do you want them to take action?
-If you are having trouble answering any of these questions, check out our live workshop on website rebuilds.

 A CTA, or call-to-action, is the key to guiding a visitor or prospect through the buying journey with your company.
 And the call-to-action needs to be strategic and compelling enough entice the visitor to submit the action on the spot.
 Here are 7 key tips to having effective calls-to-action on your website and increasing your conversion rate.